H4ckB4s3/hns-android/README.md

-# HNS Android Resolver
+# HNS/ENS Android Resolver

-A lightweight Android VPN-based DNS resolver for the Handshake (HNS) ecosystem.
+A lightweight Android VPN-based DNS resolver for the HNS and ENSecosystem.

-It routes DNS queries through custom resolvers, allowing you to access Handshake domains directly from your device.
+It routes DNS queries through custom resolvers, allowing you to access HNS/ENS domains directly from your device.

 ---